valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 4.0.0

-Setup a sorted set iterator seeking the first element in the specified range.
+Set up a sorted set iterator seeking the first element in the specified range.
 Returns `VALKEYMODULE_OK` if the iterator was correctly initialized otherwise `VALKEYMODULE_ERR` is returned in the following conditions: